dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-xamarin.md

 ## Overview
-The [Intune App SDK Xamarin component](https://components.xamarin.com/view/microsoft.intune.mam) enables [Intune mobile app management features](/intune/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune) in iOS and Android apps built with Xamarin.
+The [Intune App SDK Xamarin component]/intune-classic/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune) in iOS and Android apps built with Xamarin.
 The component allows developers to easily build in Intune app protection features into their Xamarin-based app.

 You will find that you can enable SDK features without changing your app’s behavior.
 Once you've built the component into your iOS or Android mobile app, the IT admin will be able to deploy policy via Microsoft Intune Mobile Application Management (MAM) supporting a variety of data protection features.